 Some kidney problems may be temporary, or symptoms of other conditions like chronic kidney disease (CKD), which can lead to end-stage renal disease (ESRD, also known as kidney failure).
-An estimated 31 million Americans have kidney disease, but most of them do not know it because it has no symptoms in the early stages.
+More than 31 million Americans have kidney disease, but most of them do not know it because it has no symptoms in the early stages.
 In this section, learn more about kidney disease and kidney problems, kidney failure and how it is treated, and other kidney conditions.

 - Kidney problems